sara-nl/picasclient/README.md

 <summary>Running on the Grid with DIRAC</summary>
 <br>

+In order to run this example on the Grid, you need the three [Grid Prerequisites](https://doc.grid.surfsara.nl/en/latest/Pages/Basics/prerequisites.html#prerequisites): User Interface (UI) machine, Grid certificate, VO membership.

-On the grid, in our screnario, you need to supply the entire environment through the sandbox (a more grid-native CVMFS example is available in the [picas-profile](https://github.com/sara-nl/picas-profile) repository).
+On the Grid, in our scenario, you need to supply the entire environment through the sandbox (a more grid-native CVMFS example is available in the [picas-profile](https://github.com/sara-nl/picas-profile) repository).
 The binaries and python code need to be in this sandbox.
 First we need to create a tar of the picas code, so that it can be sent to the Grid:

 ```